Q. Which airport should I fly into for this tour?

 Q. Do we go to any of the outposts/research stations?

-A. There may be an opportunity to go to the research station on King George Island, but all stops are weather dependent and at the captain’s discretion.
+A. There may be an opportunity to go to a research station on one of the islands, but all stops are weather dependent and at the captain’s discretion.

 Q. When not participating in on-shore activities, what is there to do on the ship?

-There will be opportunities for bird viewing and, likely, whale watching.
+There will also be opportunities for bird viewing and, likely, whale watching.

 Without (much) internet access, when you have downtime, you will find yourself enjoying time to read, journal and edit photos.